 - Carefully transfer hot liquid into a high-speed blender.

-- Blend mixture on high for about 30 seconds, until frothy.
+- Blend mixture on high for about 30 seconds, up to one minute, until frothy.
 Serve hot and drink immediately.
 Note – rinse your blender ASAP too, so you don’t stain it turmeric hued!